 Without Friedenreich, Brazil was eliminated in the first round and the great striker sadly would never be able to play in a World Cup.

 There are two main reasons for Eric Cantona’s absence in the World Cup history: his short career (1983-1997) and his country’s shameful fails to reach the tournaments of 1990 and 1994.
 Born in Marseille, Cantona began his professional career in Auxerre and, after some good seasons, moved to his hometown club, Olympique.

-He wasn’t able to meet the expectations and, after being loaned to Bordeaux and Montpellier, moved for a short period to Nîmes Olympique.
-Then, Eric Cantona embarked on a new adventure and signed with Leeds United, which would be the start of his legend in England.
+He wasn’t able to meet the expectations there and, after being loaned out to Bordeaux and Montpellier, moved for a short period to Nîmes Olympique.
+Afterwards, Eric Cantona embarked on a new adventure and signed with Leeds United, which would be the start of his legend in England.

 In 1992 he won both the First Division and the Charity Shield (now Community Shield) with The Whites before moving to Manchester United.
 With the Red Devils, Cantona played the best football of his career, in spite of some controversial episodes such as the infamous “kung-fu” incident against Crystal Palace.

-Between 1992 and 1997, the controversial Cantona played 185 games and netted 55 times for Alex Ferguson’s side, winning four Premier Leagues, three Community Shields and two FA Cups.
+Between 1992 and 1997, the controversial Frenchman played 185 games and netted 55 times for Alex Ferguson’s side, winning four Premier League titles, three Community Shields and two FA Cups.
 In the French national team, for which he played from 1987 to 1995, he scored 20 goals in 45 matches.
-His only official tournament for Les Bleus was the 1992 Euro: he played all three group stage games, but didn’t score.
+His only official tournament for Les Bleus was the 1992 Euro: he played all three group stage games, but failed to score.